magento/devdocs/guides/v2.1/config-guide/varnish/config-varnish-magento.md

 </div>

 ## Export a Varnish configuration file
-This step is optional and should only be necessary if you changed the backend host and/or port number that you specified in the <a href="{{ page.baseurl }}/config-guide/varnish/config-varnish-configure.html">previous section</a>.
+This step is optional and should only be necessary if you changed the backend host and/or port number that you specified in the [previous section]({{ page.baseurl }}/config-guide/varnish/config-varnish-configure.html).

 To export a Varnish configuration file from the Admin panel: